w-dan/SC2-RL/README.md

 ## Setup steps

-- If you are using windows, you need to install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/), once it is installed, select `Desktop development with C++`.
-After installed, `gymnasium[box2d]` will work.

 - If you are using WSL, follow this steps: [WSL Installation](https://github.com/BurnySc2/python-sc2/blob/develop/README.md#wsl)

 1. [Starcraft II](https://starcraft2.blizzard.com/en-us/) installed in your system